splunk/public-o11y-docs/gdi/opentelemetry/components/otlp-exporter.rst

 Get started
 ======================

 By default, the Splunk Distribution of OpenTelemetry Collector includes the OTLP receiver in all data pipelines to send metrics, traces, and logs.
-It's configured with the ``tls > insecure`` setting set to ``true``.
+It's configured with the ``tls: insecure`` setting set to ``true``.

 The following settings are required:

-* ``endpoint``. host:port to which the exporter is going to send OTLP trace data, using the gRPC protocol.
-The valid syntax is described here.
-If a scheme of https is used then client transport security is enabled and overrides the insecure setting.
+* ``endpoint``.
+Port to which the exporter is going to send OTLP data, using the gRPC protocol.
+  * gRPC supports DNS as the default name-system.
+To learn more about the valid name syntax, see :new-page:`gRCP Name Resolution <https://github.com/grpc/grpc/blob/master/doc/naming.md>`.
+  * If you're using a scheme of ``https``, then client transport security is enabled and overrides the ``insecure`` setting.

 * ``tls``.
-See TLS Configuration Settings for the full set of available options.
+See :ref:`TLS Configuration Settings <otlp-exporter-settings>` for the full set of available options.
+  * Mutual TLS (mTLS) is also supported.
+See more at :new-page:`TLS/mTLS configuration <https://github.com/open-telemetry/opentelemetry-collector/blob/main/config/configtls/README.md#tls--mtls-configuration>`.

 Sample configurations
 --------------------------------